JurajNyiri/PlexMeetsHomeAssistant/.github/ISSUE_TEMPLATE/bug_report.md

 **Plex Version**
 Replace this text with version of Plex you are using.

+**Device information**
+Information about device you are using to display the card.
+Also include browser / app information.

 **Additional context**
 Add any other context about the problem here.